 What is universal life insurance & how does it work?

 A universal life insurance policy offers permanent coverage and the flexibility to adjust your premiums and death benefit.
-It can be a good fit for high earners looking for options to build a tax-free inheritance for their family or retirement income.
+Universal life insurance also may come with a cash value component that grows over time.

 Headshot of Tory Crowley